mongodb/redalert/DESIGN.md

  - Decide on check functionality
  - Decide on check "type name" (as seen in the yaml)
- - Write a check struct that implements the Checker interface
+ - Write a check struct that implements the [Checker](https://github.com/chasinglogic/redalert/blob/master/checks/checks.go#L20) interface
- - Implement Argable for your struct (often can just copy the FromArgs of the example check above)
+ - Implement [Argable](https://github.com/chasinglogic/redalert/blob/master/checks/checks.go#L15) for your struct
+   - Often you can just copy the FromArgs of the example check above.
+ - See the [file checker](https://github.com/chasinglogic/redalert/blob/master/checks/file.go) for a good example to follow
+ - Finally, add your check to [load.go](https://github.com/chasinglogic/redalert/blob/master/checks/load.go) in the availableChecks map.
+   - Again see the "file-exists" and "file-does-not-exist" in the availableChecks map for good examples.

 #### MVP Check Types